cs0320/assignment-zero/README.md

 #### Code Walk

 First, run a game of (pawns-only) chess without changing the code.
 (Run `ChessGameMain.java`.)
 Then look through the code.
 What do you notice that might be new or different?
-What questions do you have?
+What questions do you have, and which can you answer yourself?
 (It's OK not to understand everything.
 Part of this assignment is about noticing that and identifying questions.) **Keep a record of these questions.**

+As an example of what I mean, here are some starter questions for you to investigate:
+* Why does the `Pawn` piece type only return possible moves, rather than actually making any of those moves?
+* The `IllegalAction` custom exception stores a `Position` as well as a message, and comments suggest that this is to ease debugging.
+Why?
+* Which assumptions about the game does the code make?
+(Try to express essential constraints, like "the board is two-dimensional", that might be difficult to remove in future versions.)
+* Why does the `Action` interface, `Move` class, etc. exist, when a chess move can always be represented by a pair of locations?
+* What design choices in this code make you nervous?
+Can you concretely explain what your concerns are?

+It is vital for you to understand that, although the above questions may have reasonable answers, the design choices in the starter code do contain flaws (as most code does).
+It is also vital to ask other questions of your own.
+The goal of this exercise is not to teach you a list of "Java tricks" to always follow, but to give you practice thinking about design.

 #### Testing